 Tomatoes have proven their value to the whole world hundreds of years ago and are highly popular nowadays.
 They are rich in nutrients and have a lot of health benefits.
-No wonder such thing as tomato diet exists.
+No wonder such thing as tomato-only diet exists.
 It promises to help you shed 5 pounds in half of a week.
 Following this dietary plan for a longer period may cause a host of health problems, so it is recommended to stick to it for only 3-4 days.
 Also, like any other mono-diet, the tomato diet is highly restrictive and may be difficult to complete.
 It is not well-balanced, so before starting to follow it, please pay a visit to your doctor.
 Choosing to add tomatoes to a well-balanced diet, however, may have health benefits that you can take advantage of without the same risks.

 If you want to do even more for your body, why don’t you supplement healthy diet with some exercise?
 Check out this 20-min Full Body Workout at Home.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Daily tomato consumption may protect against skin cancer (2017, medicalnewstoday.com)

 - Effect of water-soluble fraction of cherry tomatoes on the adhesion of probiotics and Salmonella to intestinal epithelial cells.
 (2013, ncbi.nlm.nih.gov)

 - Everything you need to know about tomatoes (2017, medicalnewstoday.com)